openedx/edx-documentation/en_us/data/source/data_czars/data_czar.rst

 Data Czar and Team Selection and Responsibilities
 ##################################################

+This section describes the skills and experience that are likely to be used by data czars and research team members.

 .. contents::
    :local:
    :depth: 2

+For more information about data security policies and procedures, see :ref:`Data Security Guidelines`.

 **********************************
 Data Czars and Other Team Members